corda/corda/docs/source/app-upgrade-notes.rst

 starting from 1.

 If you use the finance demo app, you should adjust your dependencies so you depend on the finance-contracts and finance-workflows artifacts from your own contract and workflow JAR respectively.
-Although a single finance jar still exists in Corda 4 for backwards compatibility, it should not be installed or used for updated apps.
-This way, only the code that needs to be on the ledger actually will be.

 Step 3.
 Security: Upgrade your use of FinalityFlow
 --------------------------------------------------